Healthy Eating Policy

 Timeframe for Implementation

-This policy was ratified by the B.O.M. on Monday 11th November 2013 and has been in operation since.
+This policy was ratified by the B.O.M. on Monday 11th November 2013.
+It was reviewed on 27th June 2022.

 Timeframe for Review